GSA/fedramp-gov/pages/program-basics.md

 mission-title: Mission
-misstion-text: FedRAMP is a government-wide program that promotes the adoption of secure cloud services across the federal government by providing a standardized approach to security and risk assessment for cloud technologies and federal agencies.
+mission-text: FedRAMP is a government-wide program that promotes the adoption of secure cloud services across the federal government by providing a standardized approach to security and risk assessment for cloud technologies and federal agencies.

 benefits-title: Benefits
 benefits-checklist-1: Reduces duplicative efforts, inconsistencies, and cost inefficiencies associated.